markasoftware/onu/README.md

 Run `make`.
 That's easier than gulp, now isn't it?
 And you didn't even need node!
 And it won't build unmodified files!

-The first time you build, it will prompt you to install the elm dependencies.
-Hit enter and it should be fine.
-It will run non-interactively after that (unless we add extra dependencies)

 ## Playing

 Just visit `public/index.html` in your browser of choice.